juanignaciogiacobbe/apuntes/AWS/AWS Solutions Architect Associate Certification SAA-C03/02-EC2 Instance Storage/04-Amazon EFS.md

+> [!IMPORTANT] File Storage
+> - **Multiple clients can access data that is stored in shared file folders**.
+> - A storage server uses block storage with a local file system to organize files.
+Clients access data through file paths.
+> - File storage is **ideal for use cases in which a large number of services and resources need to access the same data at the same time**.

 > [!IMPORTANT] Elastic File System(EFS)
-> - Managed NFS(network file system) that can be mounted on many [EC2](AWS/Cloud%20Practitioner%20(CLF-C02)/02-Compute%20in%20the%20Cloud/04-Amazon%20Elastic%20Compute%20Cloud(EC2).md).
+> - Managed NFS(network file system) that can be mounted on many [EC2](AWS/Cloud%20Practitioner%20(CLF-C02)/02-Compute%20in%20the%20Cloud/01-Amazon%20Elastic%20Compute%20Cloud(EC2).md).
-> - Works with EC2 instances in Multi-[AZ](AWS/Cloud%20Practitioner%20(CLF-C02)/03-Infrastructure%20and%20Realiability/08B-Availability%20Zones.md).
+> - Works with EC2 instances in Multi-[AZ](AWS/Cloud%20Practitioner%20(CLF-C02)/03-Infrastructure%20and%20Realiability/02-Availability%20Zones.md).
 > - Highly available, scalable, expensive, pay per use.
 > - Uses NFSv4.1 protocol.
 > - Uses security group to control access to EFS.